 Emotional marketing has been steadily on the rise over the past few years, because it has established a strong bond between consumers and specific brands and products in recent decades, which is usually brought about by the emotions in video advertisements.

-In this model, Strong regarded emotion (desire) in advertising not so important, because he thought desire occurred only after customers paid attention and had interest to commercials.
+In this model, Strong regarded emotion (desire) in advertising not so important, because he thought desire occurred only after customers paid attention and had interest in commercials.

 However, since 1980s, advertisers have gradually recognized the importance of emotion in advertising.